CRJ 1000. Introduction To Criminal Justice. 3 hrs.

 This course will acquaint the student with the concept of due process within the criminal justice system.
 The development and the application of due process are explored.
 Evolutionary changes in the criminal law that affect the criminal process will also be considered.
 Prerequisite - CRJ 1000, CRJ 2020.

 CRJ 2040.
 Criminology.
 3 hrs.

-The focus of the course is on the acquisition of knowledge in the area of the conceptual and theoretical aspects of criminal behavior.
-The emphasis of the course will be on an examination and study of the psychological and sociological behavioral factors related to offender interaction in the criminal justice system.
+The focus of the course is on the acquisition of knowledge in the area of conceptual and theoretical aspects of criminal behavior.
+The emphasis of the course will be on an examination and study of the psychological, biological, and sociological behavioral factors related to offender interaction in the criminal justice system.
 Prerequisite: CRJ 1000.
 IAI: CRJ 912.